 - An open rebellion was started against the French rule

-- The French countered the situation with reign of terror
+- The French countered the situation with a reign of terror

-- The city of Damascus was reduced to ashes as it was centre for revolt
+- The city of Damascus was reduced to ashes as it was the center of the revolt

-- French troops bombed the city from air, used shelling and heavy artillery
+- French troops bombed the city from the air, used shelling and heavy artillery

 - Despite all this, French rule was still resisted